YutaroOrikasa/myAutoHotkey/README.md

 # myAutoHotkey
 my AutoHotkey configuration

 This project is not documented.
-If you want to ask questions, please make issue and ask :).
+If you want to ask questions, please make an issue and ask :).

 ## Reference
 reg files refer: